 Keep calm, revise efficiently and remember: there is always enough time to get it done!

 Often, particularly in essay-based subjects, examiners want to see examples of independent thought whilst considering the consensus of critical opinion.
-The Cambridge Immerse summer programme provides participants with an unparalleled learning experience that through its tutorial style of teaching helps students to think for themselves, to develop vital skills such as problem-solving and essay writing, and ultimately to help fulfil their academic potential.
+The Immerse Education summer programme provides participants with an unparalleled learning experience that through its tutorial style of teaching helps students to think for themselves, to develop vital skills such as problem-solving and essay writing, and ultimately to help fulfil their academic potential.